-The Immunomonitoring lab provides analyses of immune responses of patients treated at the Department including vaccinated patients (DC, peptides, etc.).
-In addition to the hospital service, it provides immunomonitoring for private companies running clinical trials at our Hospital or collaborators.
-The lab analyses the immune cell status of the innate or adaptive immune system with a specific expertise on characterization of T-cell responses.
+The Immunomonitoring Lab (Head: E.M.
+Inderberg) analyses the immune cell status of the innate or adaptive immune system with a specific expertise on characterization of T-cell responses.
 More specific immunomonitoring techniques are developed depending on the requirements in each clinical study.
-The analysis of the immune response against cancer vaccines/tumour antigens in blood samples from these patients before and after treatment allows a better understanding of 1) the underlying mechanisms of action of the immunotherapy 2) the prognostic value of immunological parameters and 3) the use of new knowledge about immune parameters to design improved immunotherapy treatments.
+The analysis of the immune response against cancer vaccines/tumour antigens in blood samples or biopsies from these patients before and after treatment allows a better understanding of 1) the underlying mechanisms of action of the immunotherapy 2) the prognostic value of immunological parameters and 3) the use of new knowledge about immune parameters to design improved immunotherapy treatments.

-The first stage in immunomonitoring is freezing of the lymphocytes and tumour samples from clinical studies.
+The first stage in immunomonitoring is the processing and biobanking of the lymphocytes and tumour samples from clinical studies.

-The patient samples are then tested for antigen specific immune responses in more detailed immunomonitoring.
-This includes tests such as:
+The patient samples are then tested for antigen specific immune responses in more detailed immunomonitoring, including tests such as:

 - Proliferation test following tumour peptide presentation, or recall antigens.

-- IFN-γ ELISPOT testing (or other cytokines) done ex vivo on PBMC or immune cell subsets CD4+ or CD8+ T cells
+- IFN-γ ELISPOT testing (or other cytokines) performed ex vivo on PBMC or immune cell subsets CD4+ or CD8+ T cells

-- Measurement of cytokine production by luminex or ELISA after specific stimulation or exposure to antigens.
+- Measurement of cytokine secretion by Luminex technology (Bio-Plex) or ELISA after specific stimulation or exposure to antigens.

 - Measuring the frequency of antigen-specific T cells using HLA multimers